LemmaMoto/Assignment1_RT1/README.md

 - Implement additional error handling and recovery mechanisms to handle unexpected situations effectively.
 - Integrate more advanced path planning and obstacle avoidance algorithms to improve the robot's efficiency.
 - Enhance the visual feedback to provide a more detailed view of the robot's surroundings.
-- Consider additional functionalities such as token ordering, more complex token manipulation, or real-time monitoring.

 ## License